chongchen1999/DAMG7245-Big-Data/documents/proposal.md

-**Final Project Proposal: Enhancing Quantitative Trading Strategies Using Transformer-Based Models**
+## **Final Project Proposal: Transformer-Based Models for Enhancing Quantitative Trading Strategies**

-*(Google Docs Format)*
+#### **Team Members**: Chong Chen, Di Liu

 ---

 ### **1. Subject**

-We aim to explore the application of transformer-based models in quantitative trading by replicating and extending the **Quantformer** architecture from the paper.
-Our focus is to adapt this model to predict stock returns using numerical financial data, with validation on the **U.S. stock market** (e.g., S&P 500 constituents) to assess its generalizability across markets.
+In this project, we will explore the application of transformer-based models in quantitative trading.
+Traditional financial models, such as moving averages and factor-based approaches, have limitations in capturing complex, time series information of the market.
+Meanwhile, deep learning techniques like LSTMs and GRUs have shown promise but struggle with long-term dependencies and scalability.

+Our goal is to develop a **transformer-based architecture** tailored for financial time series prediction, leveraging **self-attention mechanisms** to extract meaningful patterns from historical stock data.
+The model will be trained to predict future stock returns based on historical price movements and trading volume data.
+To validate its effectiveness, we will test it on the **U.S. stock market** (e.g., S&P 500, NASDAQ) and compare its performance with traditional models.

 ---

 ### **2. Data Collection**

 #### **Datasets**
 - **Historical Stock Data**
-  - **Scope**: Daily, weekly, and monthly adjusted closing prices, turnover rates, and trading volumes for U.S. stocks (e.g., S&P 500) from 2010–2023.
+  - **Scope**: Daily, weekly, and monthly adjusted closing prices, turnover rates, and trading volumes for U.S. stocks (e.g., S&P 500, NASDAQ).
-  - **Sources**: Yahoo Finance, Alpha Vantage, or QuantConnect.
+  - **Sources**: Yahoo Finance, Alpha Vantage, or Kaggle.
 - **Benchmark Data**
-  - S&P 500 index data for calculating excess returns and risk-adjusted metrics.
+  - S&P 500 index data to compute excess returns and risk-adjusted metrics.

 #### **Preprocessing**
-- Handle missing values (e.g., delisted or suspended stocks).
+- Handle missing values, including delisted or suspended stocks.
 - Normalize features using zero-mean, unit-variance normalization.
-- Segment data into training (2010–2019) and testing (2020–2023) periods.
+- Segment data into training (e.g., 2010–2020) and testing (e.g., 2021–2024) periods for robust evaluation.

 ---

 ### **3. Methods**

 #### **Model Architecture**
-- Implement **Quantformer** using PyTorch:
-  - Replace word embeddings with linear layers.
+To leverage the advantages of transformers in sequence modeling, we propose a **custom transformer-based architecture** for financial time series forecasting:
+- Apply **multi-head self-attention** to capture relationships across different stocks and time horizons.
-  - Simplify the decoder for regression/classification tasks.
+- Modify the **decoder** for direct regression and classification of stock returns.
-  - Train with multi-head self-attention, MSE loss, and Adam optimizer.
+- Train using **MSE loss** and optimize with **Adam** to enhance convergence.

 #### **Baselines for Comparison**
-- Traditional models: LSTM, GRU.
+- **Traditional Machine Learning Models**: LSTM, GRU.
-- Classical quantitative factors: Momentum, moving averages.
+- **Classical Quantitative Strategies**: Momentum, moving averages, mean reversion models.

 #### **Experiments**
-- Test performance across data frequencies (daily, weekly, monthly).
+- Test performance across different data frequencies (daily, weekly, monthly).
-- Evaluate scalability by varying quantiles (e.g., top 1%, 5%, 10% of stocks).
+- Analyze model scalability by varying stock selection criteria (e.g., top 1%, 5%, 10% of stocks by market cap).

-#### **Backtesting**
+#### **Backtesting Framework**
-- Simulate trading strategies using model predictions (buy/hold/sell signals).
-- Evaluate using risk-adjusted metrics:
+To assess real-world applicability, we will simulate trading strategies using model-generated signals.
+Evaluation metrics include:
+- **Sharpe Ratio** (risk-adjusted return measure).
+- **Alpha** (excess return relative to the market benchmark).
+- **Value at Risk (VaR)** (downside risk assessment).
-  - **Sharpe Ratio**, **Alpha**, **VaR**, **Maximum Drawdown**.
+- **Maximum Drawdown** (worst-case loss scenario).

 ---

 ### **4. Goals**

 #### **Primary Objectives**
-- Replicate the Quantformer model and validate its predictive accuracy on U.S. market data.
+- Develop and validate a **transformer-based model** for predicting stock returns.
-- Achieve superior risk-adjusted returns (Sharpe Ratio > 1.0, positive Alpha) compared to benchmarks like the S&P 500.
+- Demonstrate superior risk-adjusted returns (**Sharpe Ratio > 1.0, positive Alpha**) compared to traditional approaches.

 #### **Secondary Objectives**
-- Investigate the impact of training frequency (daily vs. monthly) and dataset scale on performance.
+- Investigate the impact of different training frequencies (daily vs. monthly) and dataset scales on predictive performance.
-- Publish open-source code and results on GitHub for reproducibility.
+- Open-source our model, code, and results for transparency and reproducibility.

 #### **Stretch Goal**
-- Integrate additional data sources (e.g., news sentiment, macroeconomic indicators) to enhance predictions.
+- Enhance the model by integrating alternative data sources (e.g., news sentiment, macroeconomic indicators) to improve predictive accuracy.

 ---

 ### **5. Expected Outcome**
-- A robust transformer-based trading strategy demonstrating Quantformer’s viability in diverse markets.
+- A novel transformer-based trading strategy that effectively captures complex market patterns.
-- Open-source code, detailed performance analysis, and a comparative study against traditional models/factors.

----

-**Team Members**: [Your Names]
-**Submission Date**: [Insert Date]

----
-*Formatting Note: This proposal uses standard Google Docs styling with headings, bullet points, and clear section breaks.
-Adjust fonts (e.g., Arial/Calibri), spacing, and colors as needed.*
+- A comparative analysis of our model against traditional financial models and deep learning baselines.